eugeniop/techblog/posts/2025-05-02-A-CBUS-Module-for-Model-Railway-accesories.md

 ### Power Supply

 The last component is power.
 Our layout has 19V DC available everywhere (which provides enough power while remaining safe for everyone and everything).
 All I need is a converter from 19V to 5V, plugged into the micro-USB connector of the *Feather M0*.
-I’ve used this board before with success:
+I’ve used boards like this one before with success.
+They are cheap and effective:

 ![](/media/power-19v-5v.png)